smartheim/core/readme.md

 ## Maintainer: Core Deployment

 Update the CHANGELOG file before releasing!
-Use shell scripts for deployment that are found in `scripts/`:
+Use scripts for deployment that are found in `scripts/`:

 * build.sh: Cross compile for x86_64, armv7l, aarch64 as static musl binaries
 * deploy.sh: Deploy to Github Releases as zipped distribution